New Jersey judge spared teen rape suspect because he came from 'good family'

 G.M.C.'s attorney, Mitchell J. Ansell, did not immediately respond to a request for comment.

-Three days later, the New Jersey appeals court reversed another decision by Judge Marcia Silva to spare a 16-year-old accused of raping a 12-year-old from adult court.
+Three days after the ruling on Troiano's decision, the New Jersey appeals court reversed a decision by another state family court judge, Marcia Silva of Middlesex County, against having a 16-year-old accused of raping a 12-year-old charged in adult court.

 Silva argued that the alleged victim and the 16-year-old were the only witnesses, and “there is little, if any, tangible evidence.”

-“The judge went on to say that even if this twelve-year-old's statement was true, the offense is not an especially heinous or cruel offense,” the appeal court’s ruling said.
+“The judge went on to say that even if this 12-year-old's statement was true, the offense is not an especially heinous or cruel offense,” the appeals court said.

-Silva said “beyond losing her virginity," prosecutors "did not claim that the victim suffered any further injuries, either physical, mental or emotional.”
+“Beyond losing her virginity," Silva said of the 12-year-old, prosecutors did not claim that she "suffered any further injuries, either physical, mental or emotional.”

-In appealing the decision, the court ruled that the 16-year-old was culpable, even if the victim had not said “no” — as prosecutors said she had — because she was 12 at the time of the alleged assault.
+But the appeals court ruled that the 16-year-old was culpable, even if the victim had not said “no” — as prosecutors said she had — because she was 12 at the time of the alleged assault.

 “It was not the judge's role to essentially try the matter or substitute her judgment for that of the prosecutor,” the appeals court said in the decision.

-Peter McAleer, Director of Office of Communications and Community Relations for New Jersey Courts, said neither Troiano or Silva were commenting on the cases.
+Peter McAleer, the director of communications and community relations for New Jersey Courts, said neither Troiano or Silva were commenting on the cases.
 He said Troiano is retired, but still serves periodically.